tintamarre/corpus/README.md

 ## Description

-In order to simplify and facilitate a methodology for corpus analysis (interviews, focus groups, press articles, etc.), Corpus offers a service that is both simple and efficient, based on the experience in qualitative methodology by ULiège.
-The methodology proposed by Corpus comprises three essential steps.
-We distinguish exploration, stripping and analysis.
+In order to simplify and facilitate a methodology for corpus analysis (case law, interview, focus groups, press articles, etc.), Corpus offers a service that is both simple and efficient, based on the experience in qualitative methodology by ULiège.

 Available for [ULiège](https://uliege.be) students and staff at this address: <https://corpus.lltl.be/>